-You can package these items together into the Hubspot Growth Suite, which runs $113 per month, or turbo charge the platform with its Professional Suite upgrade, a whopping $1,200 per month.
+You can package these items together into the HubSpot Growth Suite, which runs $113 per month, or turbo charge the platform with their Professional Suite upgrade, a whopping $1,200 per month.

 Most of the features in the Professional Suite upgrade aren’t really that useful for most real estate agents, but the Growth Suite brings together a lot of expanded tool sets and automation options that agents would find helpful.